 Looking for a woman of God to learn from?
 How about Miriam in the bible?
 The Bible is full of inspiring stories and characters that have left a lasting impact on our lives.
 One such character is Miriam, the sister of Moses and Aaron.
+Moses was the leader who lead the Israelites to the promised land.
 Miriam played an important role in the history of the Israelites, and her story is full of valuable lessons that we can still apply to our lives today.

-From her bravery and leadership to her unwavering faith and devotion, Miriam is a shining example of how we can overcome challenges and obstacles in our own lives.
+From her bravery and leadership to her unwavering faith and devotion, Miriam’s life is a shining example of how we can overcome challenges and obstacles in our own lives.
 While her story is often overshadowed by that of her brothers, there are important lessons we can learn from her life and actions.
-In this blog post, we will explore some of the lessons we can learn from Miriam and how her story can inspire us to become better versions of ourselves.
+In this blog post, we will explore some of the lessons we can learn from Miriam, Aaron’s sister and how her story can inspire us to become better versions of ourselves.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.